VINCENT2135/HistoricalOracle/README.md

 # HISTORICAL ORACLE READ-ME

- This is my Rails portfolio project submission  for Phase 3 of Flatiron.
+Project submission  for Phase 3 of Flatiron School.

- HistoricalOracle is an encylopedic  site where users can view and post historical content categorized by what area of interest it is pertaining to.
+ HistoricalOracle is an encyclopedic resource site where users can view and post historical content categorized by what area of interest it is pertaining to.

  - Getting started